 There are many calculators available and either of them is working.
 Here are the links to two of them provided by the two major spoke manufacturers - Sapim® and DT Swiss®.

-Simply calculate the spoke length with either calculator based on the above information of hubs, rims and spokes and subtract 2 mm of this measure except for the 2:1 rear rim brake hub.
-This reduction of 2 mm is compensating for the RVOLVER® flange design, which pairs spoke holes together.
+Simply calculate the spoke length with either calculator based on the above information of hubs, rims and spokes and you will typically add 2 mm of this measure except for the 2:1 rear rim brake hub.
+This addition of 2 mm is compensating for the RVOLVER® flange design, which pairs spoke holes together.

 The 2:1 rear brake hub requires in a spoke lacing pattern of 3-cross on on the DS and 2-cross on the NDS a compensation of 1 mm less for DS spokes and 2 mm less for NDS spokes.